Applicants must own one of the following qualifications:

 - Maturità commerciale cantonale (Scuola cantonale di commercio, Bellinzona);

 - Final diploma from a university of applied sciences or diploma of a technical college recognised by the appropriate federal authorities: in these cases, where the field of study selected is the same as the previous one; the single Faculties may recommend admitting candidates to an advanced level of the programme and exempt them from particular examinations or the internship period.

 - School-leaving certificates issued by Swiss schools abroad are equally accepted.

-Applicants in possession of foreign secondary education and/or a foreign university diploma considered equivalent are admitted to the undergraduate programme.
-As a rule, reference is made to the guidelines of the University Admissions Commission of the Rectors’ Conference of the Swiss Universities.
-Should there be doubt about the equivalence of a foreign qualification, this can be resolved by means of an interview or exam; language requirements and/or supplementary courses may also be required.
+Applicants in possession of foreign secondary education and/or of a foreign university diploma considered to be equivalent are admitted to the undergraduate programme.
+As a rule, reference is made to the guidelines of the University Admissions Commission of the Rectors’ Conference of the Swiss Universities (swissuniversities).
+Where equivalence cannot be unequivocally defined, candidates may be invited to attend an interview or to sit a test, and supplementary, pre-university courses may be prescribed.